 Metrolink is the rail system that operates commuter trains in the six southern California counties of San Bernardino, Riverside, Ventura, Orange, Los Angeles and North San Diego to Oceanside.
 Amtrak is the National Passenger Railroad that operates passenger trains across the United States.

 In September 2002, Metrolink and Amtrak introduced Rail 2 Rail® Program.
 As part of Rail 2 Rail®, Metrolink monthly pass holders may travel on most Amtrak Pacific Surfliner train or buses within the trip limits of their pass, at no additional charge.
 Travel does NOT include Coast Starlight trains.
 Click here for additional information on Rail 2 Rail®.

 Metrolink does not sell Amtrak tickets.

-Bicycles are allowed on a space available basis.
+Bicycles are allowed on Metrolink trains.
 There is room for three bicycles in all train cars and they must be secured in the Velcro straps, which are located on the first level at the end opposite the restroom.
-In addition, Metrolink new Bike Cars are used to accomodate more bikes on select trains.
-The Special Bike Cars are designed to hold 18 bikes on the lower level and are visible by a yellow decal on the side of the train.
+In addition, Metrolink Bike Cars are designed to hold 9 bikes on the lower level and are visible by a yellow decal on the side of the train.